amcmerrell/roman-numerals/README.md

 * If number inputted number value is > 3,999, output error message.
   -Example Input: 4,001
   -Example Output: Please enter number values less than 4,000 and greater than 0.

+* If number inputted is not a whole number, output error message.
+  -Example Input: 4.5
+  -Example Output: Please enter a whole number.

 * After number is inputted, separate thousands, five hundred, hundreds, fifty, tens, five, and single digits into their own values.
   -Example Input: 1,284